 Many times when your bank balance is not as interesting as you would like it to be, reading about those with obscene (it is obscene from my point of view) wealth becomes a pastime.
 I am talking about the billionaires in US dollars.
 The ones who could easily wire me $3m and the press would not bother them or even notice.

 One such person a guy called Jack Ma.
 His name may be short but his wealth is not.
-Jack (I will call him Jack to feed my imagination of knowing him on a first name basis) is a Chinese entrepreneur, the founder and Executive Chairman of Alibaba group.
+Jack (I will call him Jack to feed my imagination of what it would be like knowing him on a first name basis) is a Chinese entrepreneur, the founder and Executive Chairman of Alibaba group.

 He is the richest man in China.
 Hold on, let me rephrase.
 This guy has more money than over 1 billion people who share citizenship with him.
 According to Forbes, he is worth $19.5Billion.

-The fact that I am not even the richest in my village is proof that my situation should be declared a humanitarian disaster.
-I am not the poster child of poverty but I can only prove that I am not a child.
+The fact that I am not even the richest in my village is proof that my situation should be declared a humanitarian disaster already.
+Of course I am not the poster child of poverty but the onky thing I can prove now is that I am not a child.
 Poverty and I are not such enemies; we do hang out more than we should.

 Reading about wealthy people is not just fun for me, it is also part of a continuous research to try and find anything we have in common of which money is clearly not.
 I struggle to look for the slightest commonality and thus hope that maybe one day, preferably tomorrow; I too will be a billionaire.